Types of Small Claims Cases

 Borden County Court Clerk

 The clerk is often the first person small claims court litigants interact with in their case.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for Borden County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
-While the clerk can help you with procedural issues, the clerk is not able to give legal advice.
-They will direct you to an attorney if answering your question would require that.
+Also, while the clerk can answer questions about procedures, the clerk cannot give legal advice.

 Borden County Court Locations